mcannall/weatherservice/README.md

 3. GitHub Account with repository access
 4. Kubernetes cluster created in OCI

+### Testing Oracle Cloud Connectivity

+To verify your GitHub Actions integration with Oracle Cloud, you can use the test workflow provided:

+1. Make sure all required OCI secrets are configured (see below)
+2. Go to the Actions tab in your repository
+3. Run the "Test Oracle Cloud Connectivity" workflow
+4. Check the results to ensure authentication works properly

+For detailed instructions, see [Oracle Cloud Connection Test](docs/oci-connection-test.md).

 ### Required Secrets

 Set up the following secrets in your GitHub repository: